 Contact: Chase Rapach

-Madison (she/her) has worked with OCO for nearly 1.5 years, starting as a disciplinary infractions intern and moving to an Early Resolution Ombuds.
+Madison (she/her) has worked with OCO for two years, starting as a disciplinary infractions intern and moving to an Early Resolution Ombuds.
 She has experience in a variety of areas including probation, private defense, and clemency work.
 She received her BA from the University of Washington majoring in Sociology with minors in Diversity, International Studies, and Law, Societies and Justice.
 She is currently a JD candidate at Seattle University.
 She has an interest in decarceration, abolishing the death penalty, and overturning wrongful convictions.

 Contact: Madison Vinson